 Are you feeling lucky?
 If you’re ready to take your chances on the kind of excitement that a roll of the dice brings, then perhaps a casino vacation is in the cards for you.
-There are some amazing casino destinations all around the world that offer thrilling gaming action, bright lights, fun nightlife, and great deals on accommodations.
+There are some amazing destinations around the world that offer thrilling gaming action, bright lights, fun nightlife, and access to luxury casino resorts.

 These places offer plenty of slot machines and felt tables with poker, blackjack, and roulette games.
 But they also have plenty of things to see and do outside the casino too, which is essential if you’re traveling with someone who doesn’t share your passion for high stakes and big risks.

-We’ve taken the chance out of travel planning, because here are 12 of the top travel destinations with the best casinos.
+We’ve taken the chance out of travel planning because here are some of the top travel destinations with the best casinos.